Neptunium: Physical

-Neptunium is a hard, silvery, ductile, radioactive actinide metal.
+Neptunium is a hard, silvery, ductile, radioactive actinide metal (all actinides are metals).
 In the periodic table, it is located to the right of the actinide uranium, to the left of the actinide plutonium and below the lanthanide promethium.
 Neptunium is a hard metal, having a bulk modulus of 118 GPa, comparable to that of manganese.
 Neptunium metal is similar to uranium in terms of physical workability.
 When exposed to air at normal temperatures, it forms a thin oxide layer.
 This reaction proceeds more rapidly as the temperature increases.
 Neptunium melts at 639 ± 3 °C: this low melting point, a property the metal shares with the neighboring element plutonium (which has melting point 639.4 °C), is due to the hybridization of the 5f and 6d orbitals and the formation of directional bonds in the metal.
 The boiling point of neptunium is not empirically known and the usually given value of 4174 °C is extrapolated from the vapor pressure of the element.
 If accurate, this would give neptunium the largest liquid range of any element (3535 K passes between its melting and boiling points).

 Neptunium is found in at least three allotropes.
 Some claims of a fourth allotrope have been made, but they are so far not proven.
 This multiplicity of allotropes is common among the actinides.
 The crystal structures of neptunium, protactinium, uranium, and plutonium do not have clear analogs among the lanthanides and are more similar to those of the 3d transition metals.